Showing posts with label children. Show all posts

 Hubby ordered a big breakfast.

-Christmas Ball hanging from the ceiling at one of the local stores also in the attic area was a Manger Scene
+The Christmas Ball hanging from the ceiling at one of the local stores, also in the attic area, was a Manger Scene.

 Cowboy boot Sign

-Where we sat were a couple of firepits with marshmallows and gram crackers to make smores.
+Where we sat were a couple of firepits with marshmallows and graham crackers to make s'mores.

-It was nice to sit by the fire it was an overcast day with temperatures around 50+ degrees with some sun.
+It was nice to sit by the fire; it was an overcast day with temperatures in the 50s, with some sun.

 She gave me and the woman next to me a bell.
-I tied my bell on my tennis shoe and everywhere I went I would hear bells, I forgot it was me that was ringing.
+I tied my bell on my tennis shoe, and everywhere I went, I would hear bells.
+I forgot it was me who was ringing.

-I met a family from near Dickson, TN, she said she was an artist and he was a landscaper (from Nashville until he married).
-They had two children and they had never been to the Leipers Fork Parade.
+I met a family from near Dickson, TN.
+She said she was an artist, and he was a landscaper (from Nashville until he married).
+They had two children and had never attended the Leipers Fork Parade.
 I told them they were in for a treat.
-They were waiting to eat at a local restaurant and when the parade began they came and stood nearby.
-The man said after they ate that the kids rode horses in the fields and there they saw Kid Rock.
+They were waiting to eat at a local restaurant when the parade began; they came and stood nearby.
+The man said that after they ate, the kids rode horses in the fields, and there they saw Kid Rock.

 The little girl said she wanted one of the bears that were going to be thrown out during the parade.
 Both she and her brother caught two each.